Elam Ending: Other uses

 At the 2020 NBA All-Star Game, the Elam Ending was introduced after Chris Paul brought up the idea to NBA Commissioner Adam Silver.
 This version used an untimed fourth quarter, with the target score being 24 points more than the leading team's score after the third.
 The target score was chosen to honor Kobe Bryant, who was killed in a helicopter crash a month earlier; he wore 24 during his last 10 seasons with the Los Angeles Lakers.
 In 2020, Team LeBron won the game over Team Giannis 157–155 in a back-and-forth game.
 The Elam Ending format was received well by fans and players alike.
-It was used for later installments through 2023.
+It was used for later installments through 2023, but was removed for the 2024 edition.
+It was revived in 2026, albeit as overtime, with a target score of 5 points required for a team to win.

 In 2020, the Canadian Elite Basketball League (CEBL) adopted the Elam Ending for its CEBL Summer Series tournament (played in lieu of the 2020 season due to the COVID-19 pandemic in Canada), using a target of nine points more than the leading team's score.
 The change was made permanent in 2021.

 The NBA G League adopted the Elam Ending for its 2022–23 season under the name "Final Target Score".
 For regular-season games, the Elam Ending is implemented once a game goes to overtime, with the first team to score at least 7 points in overtime winning.
 Games during the G League Winter Showcase, held in December in Las Vegas, employed the Elam Ending after 3 quarters, with the target score set by adding 25 to the leading team's (or tied teams') score.

 The World Basketball League (1988–1992) used a seven-point Elam period to decide games that were tied after four quarters of play.

 Unrivaled uses an 11-point Elam period, which it calls "winning score", to replace the standard fourth quarter.